sudheerapte/popcornserver/doc/README.md

 ## Run-time dependencies

-Popcorn is written in NodeJS, so it requires the NodeJS runtime.
+Popcorn is written in NodeJS, so it requires the NodeJS runtime version 10 or newer.
 But it has no other dependencies.
 Popcorn implements both SSE and websocket protocols entirely on its own without including any third-party libraries.

 The commands in `bin`, namely `launch` and others, are shell scripts, so they either require a UNIX/Linux machine, or at least a shell